TeselaGen/teselagen-manual/chp/chp5/chp5_3.md

 If you want to create a new feature, select a portion of the sequence, and right click on your selection.
 Clicking the 'annotate as new sequence feature' option will bring up a window allowing you to specify the name and location of the feature, as well any additional attributes you want it to have.
 You can also change the feature’s type.
 This is an attribute with a number of different options that describes the feature’s function.

-Features can also be edited by right clicking on them and selecting the 'edit' option.
+Features can also be edited by right clicking on them and selecting the 'edit sequence feature' option.
 You can modify their name, type, location, etc.